Understanding the Incident Response Plan: Importance and Key Components

 • forming and training the event management team

-• establishing clear communication protocols
+• establishing communication protocols

 • ensuring easy access to necessary tools and resources

-• eliminate it from their environment
+• eliminate the threat from their environment

 Those utilizing automated crisis management playbooks can save an average of $2.22 million per breach, underscoring the financial benefits of effective containment strategies.